keplerrr3/BARTMIP-MV-BARTMIP/README.md

   - Top 16 features + demographics
 - Metrics: MAE and R²
 - Uses 5-fold CV and LOSO CV
+### Acknowledgement of SHAP Implementation
+The code for selecting the most relevant features using SHAP values was taken from the [MAISON-LLF repository](https://github.com/abedidev/maison-llf).

 ## Requirements